robchiral/GasBank-offline/README.md

 ## License

 GasBank is released under the MIT License.
-Study hard, share freely, and help your classmates get ready for residency. 💪